 - Shapes Of Things To Come…Max Frost & The Troopers (Songs in chronological order by years…’63-’68)

 The songs nearly every local band played are: “Louie Louie”, “Gloria” by The Shadows of Knight (by Them in the U.K.), “Hang On Sloopy” by The McCoys, and “Wild Thing” by The Troggs.
-Proving that “Wild Thing” was still a good starter song in the ’80’s, our young son chose to play it on his new electric guitar at a school talent show.
+Proving that “Wild Thing” was still a good starter song in the late ’80’s, our young son chose to play it on his new electric guitar at a school talent show.

 There are some great Psychedelic Rock songs that fit the list: “Psychotic Reaction” by Count Five, “I Had Too Much To Dream” by The Electric Prunes, “Incense & Peppermints” by Strawberry Alarm Clock, “Green Tambourine” by The Lemon Pipers and “Journey To The Center Of The Mind” by The Amboy Dukes.
 Tom Petty & The Heartbreakers did a rocking live cover of “Psychotic Reaction”.